canada-ca/design-system/common-design-patterns/most-requested.md

 date: 2018-12-19
 dateModified: 2023-08-30
 description: Guidance about using the most requested pattern on Canada.ca.
 The most requested pattern provides links to top tasks on navigation pages
-title: Most requested
+title: Most requested band
 ---

 <p><strong>Last updated</strong>: {{ page.dateModified }}</p>
 <label class="label label-info">Optional</label>
 <p>The most requested pattern features top tasks for landing pages that offer many choices.
-Top tasks are the main things that users are trying to do in a given context.</p>
+Top tasks are the main things that users are trying to do in a given context.
+The most requested pattern functions as a band that runs across the full width of the page on which it appears.</p>
 <div class="pattern-demo mrgn-tp-lg mrgn-bttm-xl"><img src="../images/most-requested-en.png" class="img-responsive" alt="" /></div>
 <h2>On this page</h2>
 <ul>